CURRENT GRAD STUDENTS

 Sarah’s website: https://www.sarahljennings.com/

-Sarah is a PhD Candidate in the Graduate Group in Ecology.
+Sarah completed her PhD in 2021 through the Graduate Group in Ecology.
 Her research interests encompass animal communication, ornithology, breeding biology, and sensory ecology.
 Sarah is passionate about understanding how organisms use their sensory systems to obtain and transfer information, especially in the context of mate choice and individual recognition.
 She is particularly interested in the more cryptic and often overlooked chemical senses in birds.
 Sarah’s dissertation is focused on a small, long-lived, monogamous seabird species called the Leach’s storm-petrel (Oceanodroma leucorhoa).
 Her research explores how this highly olfactory and very stinky bird uses its incredible sense of smell to obtain information at the breeding colony.
 She uses a combination of behavioral, analytical, and molecular techniques to discern what kinds of information are advertised in the body odor of this species and how individuals use this information for important reproductive behaviors, such as recognizing both their mate and their underground nest.
 Prior to coming to UC Davis, Sarah graduated with a Bachelor’s degree in Biology and Environmental Studies from Whitman College in Walla Walla, WA.
 She spent several years studying seabird bycatch in global fisheries at the University of Washington.
 She has also worked for USFWS surveying seabirds in the Bering Sea, as a technician in a limnology lab, and as an environmental educator.
+Sarah is currently a postdoc in the Francis Ecology Lab at Cal Poly San Luis Obispo.

 Sarah’s Publications: https://www.sarahljennings.com/research.html